NikolaPlusEqual/GoogleAppsScriptFilters/README.md

  whenTextNotEqualToAny(texts) --->  whenTextNotEqualToAny(textArr, rng, col)
  whenTextStartsWith(text) --->  whenTextStartsWith(txt, rng, col)

- Every GoogleAppsScriptFilters function has two additional parameters: rng and col
+ Every GoogleAppsScriptFilters function has additional parameters: rng, col and targetCol
  rng parameter represents the range which function takes,
- col parameter represents the column in which filtering criteria will be applied.
+ col parameter represents the column in which filtering criteria will be applied, targetCol parameter is optional and represents single column from which data is pulled (instead of entire row that satisfies the filter criteria).
+It can be a letter (like 'A', 'B', 'C' ...) or number (like 1, 2, 3 ...)
+Default value is zero and in that case entire row data is returned.